vszal/pop-kustomize/tutorial.md

 ## Demo Overview
 The demo flow outlines a typical developer pathway, submitting a change to a Git repo which then triggers a CI/CD process:
 1. Push a change the main branch of your forked repo.
 You can make any change such as a trivial change to the README.md file.
-2. A Cloud Build job is automatically triggered, which:
+2. A Cloud Build job is automatically triggered, using the <walkthrough-editor-open-file filePath="cloudbuild.yaml">
+cloudbuild.yaml</walkthrough-editor-open-file>  configuration file, which:
   * builds and pushes impages to Artifact Registry
   * creates a Google Cloud Deploy release in the pipeline
 3. You can then navigate to Google Cloud Deploy UI and shows promotion events: